 Simple things to declutter in the summer without stress or overwhelm so you can more easily create a home you love.

-I love summer, it’s a chance to slow down the work and put my feet up.
+I love summer, it’s a chance to slow down the work and put my feet up (preferably with a book in my lap).
 To kick back and relax on some of the bigger projects that tend to come up throughout the rest of the year.

 And maybe that is why decluttering in the summer is not the easiest thing to do.
-Because our motivation tends to take a hiatus when the weather warms up and cleaning out the excess is just the furthest thing from our minds.
+Because our motivation tends to take a hiatus when the weather warms up and cleaning out the excess might just be the furthest thing from our minds.

 If you are still wanting to declutter the excess stuff in your home but you don’t really have the motivation for a full room cleanout, consider this your quick list.

-When you know what items are mementos that pack quite a bit of emotion and what items are simply tools that are meant to help you get through the day to day tasks, you can now more easily remove the extra stuff.
+When you know what items are mementos that pack quite a bit of an emotional punch and what items are simply tools that are meant to help you get through your day, you can now more easily remove the excess.
+The extra 12 mixing bowls or the half dozen dog leashes or the 8 umbrellas.

 Partner that with a new habit of decluttering as you go about your day, and you might just find this impossible task of cleaning out much easier to do.

 I like to call this intentional decluttering.
-The process of removing things as you go.
+The process of removing excess things as you go.

 Let’s talk about this before we dive in.

-This is intentional decluttering.
+This is called intentional decluttering.
 The weeding out of your things at a slow rate so it is not overwhelming.
-This type of decluttering really is a game changer because it is no longer an exhausting project but instead just another habit you turn to whenever you are in a space.
+This type of decluttering really is a game-changer because it is no longer an exhausting project but instead just another habit you turn to whenever you are in a space.

 Things to Declutter Over the Summer